 15-16 October – online.This weekend training was to be held in Dunedin, but has now moved to online.
 Registrations are open.

 Over the two day course, you will gain an insight into what is involved in the judging prcoess.
 How to view images, critique, and communicate the results to the photographer.
 You will also learn more about how to become an accredited judge.
+Open to all.
+More information is available at Judge Training.

 Sign up at Judge Training Weekend Registration